 - All I-129 petitions must be filed in duplicate.
 Include a cover sheet on the duplicate copy that reads "DUPLICATE I-129 PETITION.
 PLEASE FORWARD TO KCC UPON APPROVAL."
 I-539 applications are not filed in duplicate. - Do not submit taped or other electronic media to USCIS because it has no means of viewing or listening to such items. - USCIS will gladly take legible copies of all documents, even faxes, including labor consultations and other supporting documentation.
-Indeed, USCIS would just as soon receive 8-1/2 x 11 copies (fax copies are fine) of anything that in its original format oversize documents, photos that don't fold, bulky brochures bound to one side impedes the examiner's handling of the petition. - Submit all required documentation at once.
+Indeed, USCIS would just as soon receive 8-1/2 x 11 copies (fax copies are fine) of anything that in its original format oversize documents, photos that don't fold, bulky brochures bound to one side impedes the examiner's handling of the petition.

+- Submit all required documentation at once.
 Once the petition/application is submitted, forget trying to send in any additional information, except in response to a USCIS request for additional information.
-If you omitted something critical, consider re-filing (with new fee) to save time, and withdrawing the old petition.

-- Separate voluminous exhibits by colored paper inserts (makes them easier to see) referenced as Exh.
+If you omitted something critical, consider re-filing (with new fee) to save time, and withdrawing the old petition. - Separate voluminous exhibits by colored paper inserts (makes them easier to see) referenced as Exh.
 1, 2, 3, etc., correlated to the petitioner letter.
-Supply an index for voluminous exhibits. - Sign all forms in blue ink to eliminate any question whether the signature is an original. - Mark the outside of the envelope of an initial filing "ORIGINAL SUBMISSION I-129/O-1B[O-2, etc.]."
+Supply an index for voluminous exhibits. - Sign all forms in blue ink to eliminate any question whether the signature is an original.
+USCIS will issue a denial (not an RFE, and not merely returning the petition) if it suspects a signature is not original, so be sure to use blue ink or some method that can best convey visually that the signature is original and not the result of a stamp, auto-pen, or other type of device. - Mark the outside of the envelope of an initial filing "ORIGINAL SUBMISSION I-129/O-1B[O-2, etc.]."
 If an extension of stay or change of status is involved, add "w/ES" or "w/COS." - See the USCIS Service Center Tips and Contact Information for the address to send your regular or premium-processing visa petition.
 We encourage the use of air courier services because of the tracking ability. - Send principal and support petitions in the same envelope.
 Clip them together with a binder clip, but attach separate checks to the petitions.
 Similarly, submit any accompanying I-539 applications at the same time, accompanied by separate checks. - If you have any special requests or instructions, consider printing them on a red sheet and placing that sheet on top of your filing.